Auddia/cicd/actions/setup_gcloud/README.md

 * action type: Composite

 ## Description
-This reusable action pulls in the code for the repo and sets up a gcloud-sdk.
-It makes both the code and sdk available to all actions/steps with in the job where this action is used.
+This reusable action pulls in the code for the repo, sets up a gcloud-sdk, and retrieves GCP secrets.
+It makes both the code, sdk, and secrets available to all actions/steps with in the job where this action is used.

 #### sdk made available in the following step/action types
 * [Composite Actions](https://docs.github.com/en/actions/creating-actions/creating-a-composite-action)